 Running into a problem with SAP software that you can't solve can be frustrating, and while the process for getting...

-SAP's support has improved, it can still be frustrating.
+SAP's support service has improved, it can still be frustrating.

-If you do need to create an SAP support ticket, here are some tips for smoothing out the process, minimizing requests for clarification and reaching a solution as quickly as possible.
+If you do need to create an SAP support ticket, there are some important tips for smoothing out the process and reaching a solution as quickly as possible, such as:

 Always search Google and SAP's Note system for several variations of the problem you are encountering and the error messages you are seeing.
 Then, state explicitly in your SAP support ticket that you did these searches, and mention any SAP Notes or official statements that look particularly relevant.
 Explain why they don't address your problem.